ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.meross/README.md

 ## Changelog

+### 1.5.1 (2020-12-05)
+* generate an unique uuid for each connection, fixes the "Server not available"

 ### 1.5.0 (2020-06-25)
 * (Apollon77) Prevent crash cases (Sentry IOBROKER-MEROSS-G, IOBROKER-MEROSS-F)
 * (Apollon77) Add warning about poll interval and cloud deactivation and reset poll interval to 30s for now